leopoldcambier/spaND_public/README.md

 ![Partition pic](https://raw.githubusercontent.com/leopoldcambier/spaND_public/stable/partition_64x64.png "Partitioning output")

 ## Disclaimer
-This is very researchy-hacky code.
+This is very researchy code.
 The goal is to easily experiments various kinds of sparsification techniques, with reasonnable performances.
 This is *not* production-ready code.
 I am not a C++ guru and many things are very imperfect and may break if you try too much :-)